Unity Candle Ritual

 Traditionally the mothers of the couple light the candles in the ceremony, but this is your ceremony, your way, so you can change that tradition if you want to.

-- Each member of your close family could have a candle of their own and light their candle from the Unity Candle once the couple has lit it.
+Each member of your close family could have a candle of their own and light it from the Unity Candle once the couple has lit it.

 Often couples will purchase candles that match the wedding colour theme.